 This rustic-chic spot in South Side Flats, near ASCEND, is the perfect place to go for both traditional and modernized Thai fare.

 You’ll love the inviting atmosphere, with colorful plants, friendly service, and cheerful guests.

 But the best part of eating at Thai Me Up is, of course, the scrumptious food.

 They have a lot of great eats like wonton soup, crab rangoon, spicy basil noodles, red curry, and, of course, pad thai.

-I’m also a huge fan of lemongrass, so I highly appreciate that they have both lemongrass soup and lemongrass ice cream!
+We highly appreciate that they have both lemongrass soup and lemongrass ice cream!

 242 S Highland Ave, Pittsburgh, PA 15206